-In SAS High-Performance Analytics environment Host, specify the machine in the cluster to which the SAS clients connect.
+In SAS High-Performance Analytics Environment Host, specify the machine in the cluster to which the SAS clients connect.

-In SAS High-Performance Analytics environment Install Location, specify the path to the 'TKGrid' directory on the root node host (for example '/opt/TKGrid').
-For more information, see SAS High-Performance Analytics Infrastructure: Installation and Configuration Guide, available at <http://support.sas.com/documentation/solutions/hpInfrastructure/>.
+In Location of the TKGrid Installation on the SAS High-Performance SAS High-Performance Analytics Environment, specify the path to the 'TKGrid' directory on the root node host (for example '/opt/TKGrid').
+For more information, see SAS High-Performance Analytics Infrastructure: Installation and

+Configuration Guide, available at <http://support.sas.com/documentation/solutions/hpInfrastructure/>.

-In SAS High-Performance Analytics environment Port, enter the port number in the environment through which SAS clients connect.
+In SAS High-Performance Analytics Environment Port, enter the port number in the environment through which SAS clients connect.
 (By default, the port is 10010.)